Prescription Required.

 - psychiatric disorders

-A number of medications given for these conditions can also interfere with the safe and effective use of acitretin.
+A number of medications given for these conditions can also interfere with the safe and effective use of Soriatane.
 Be certain to review your medications with the healthcare provider.
 Also tell your doctor if you are taking activated charcoal, CoQ10, fish oil, Flonase, iodine, L-arginine, B-12, C, or D3 supplements.
-And finally, alcohol or any foods containing alcohol cannot be used when taking acitretin.
+And finally, alcohol or any foods containing alcohol cannot be used when taken.

-Medications that cannot be used while receiving Acitretin treatment:
+Medications that cannot be used while receiving Soriatane treatment:

 - medications that have ethanol as an ingredient